brodyking/blackjack/README.md

 git clone https://github.com/brodyking/blackjack.git
 ```

-Start an apache server with `mod_rewrite` enabled.

-Set the webserver to the root directory of the project.
+Start an apache server with `mod_rewrite` enabled at the root directory of the project.

 ## Roadmap